svichas/CSSPerformace/readme.md

 - Don't use @import with CSS instead use <link/> in HTML

 #### Example:
 main.css just downloads fine but as soon as it opens this CSS file, main.css says go download those 4 files.
 We are creating long request chains and that increases render time by quite a lot.
-Web browsers can't start rendering until he gets all request file from the start.
+Web browsers can't start rendering until he gets all requested files from the start.

 ![CSS Import example](img/Screenshot_2.png)

 - Inline your CSS in HTML